silvasouzaadriano/rocketseatstarter/curso-es6/README.md

     "scripts": {
       "dev": "babel ./main.js -o ./bundle.js -w"
     }

     Note that the attribute -w was added to babel recreate automatically the bundle.js, once main.js changed.
-After change the package,json file, in a separetely terminal, the command yarn dev bellow must be ran in order to start the process
+After change the package.json file, in a separetely terminal, the command yarn dev must be ran in order to start the process.

+    Also, always when a new dependency is installed and it is configured on package.json file, the terminal must be stopped (Control + C) and restarted running the yarn dev command again.

 ### Create a HTML(i.e: index.html) and add a tag SCRIPT with SRC for bundle.js
     i.e: <script src="./bundle.js"></script>